mvuo/integer-organizer/README.md

 # Integer Organizer
-> randomly obtains 200 numbers between 15-50 (inclusive) and displays it in the form of an array.
+> Randomly obtains 200 numbers between 15-50 (inclusive) and displays it in the form of an array.
 Will sort all the numbers from lowest to highest using a bubble sort.
 Displays the median as well as counting the number of times each number between 15-50 (inclusive) appears in the array.

 ## Table of Contents